Tenacious D in The Pick of Destiny: Home media

 Tenacious D in The Pick of Destiny was released by New Line Home Entertainment on February 27, 2007, on DVD.
 A version sold by retail chain Best Buy came with a bonus disc with exclusive footage.
 Wal-Mart customers received a copy of the CD More Rocktastic Music from the Film bundled with the DVD, featuring excerpts of the score by Andrew Gross and John King, as well as songs from Gass' Trainwreck.

 The film was released on home video on July 26, 2008, in Japan, with a deluxe edition of the movie with a t-shirt.

-Home video releases have seen it bundled with Run, Fat Boy, Run and Dumb and Dumber in a three-disc set for the United States and Canada whereas for the UK there was a three-disc set with Fracture and The Alibi.
-The Australian re-release featured the movie with Be Kind Rewind in a two-disc set as well as another set with the film being bundled with Grandma's Boy.
+Home video releases have seen it bundled with Run, Fat Boy, Run and Dumb and Dumber in a three-disc set for the United States and Canada, whereas for the UK there was a three-disc set with Fracture and The Alibi.
+The Australian re-release featured the movie with Be Kind Rewind in a two-disc set, as well as another set with the film being bundled with Grandma's Boy.
+In Sweden, the film was bundled with Wedding Crashers.

 In February 2024, Tenacious D in The Pick of Destiny was released on Blu-ray by Shout!
 Studios.
 This release includes the exclusive footage from the Best Buy bonus disc.

 Legacy

 The band's 2012 album, Rize of the Fenix, is centred around the fictional plot of the band breaking up following the release of the film, with Gass going mentally insane as Black continued his fame in the film industry.
 The album also begins with the opening lyrics "When The Pick Of Destiny was released, it was a bomb".

-In 2016, the band marked ten years of the film's release by using The Pick of Destiny as their backdrop at various European festival appearances.
+In 2016, the band marked ten years of the film's release by using The Pick of Destiny as their backdrop for their appearances at Rock am Ring and Rock im Park, Roskilde Festival and Bråvalla Festival.

-Possible sequel

-In a January 2023 interview on SiriusXM Radio, Black stated he and Gass were "thinking about" a potential sequel to The Pick of Destiny, with Gass jokingly implying that it would be a crossover with Black's film School of Rock.